Kimberley Process Certification Scheme: History

+United Nations

-The United Nations imposed sanctions against UNITA in 1998 through United Nations Security Council Resolution 1173, however investigators led by Robert Fowler presented the Fowler Report to the UN in March 2000, which detailed how the movement was able to continue financing its war efforts through the sale of diamonds on the international market.
+The United Nations imposed sanctions against UNITA in 1998 through United Nations Security Council Resolution 1173; however investigators led by Robert Fowler presented the Fowler Report to the UN in March 2000, which detailed how the movement was able to continue financing its war efforts through the sale of diamonds on the international market.
 The UN wished to clamp down on this sanctions-breaking trade, but had limited powers of enforcement; the Fowler report therefore set out to name the countries, companies, government and individuals involved.
-This led to a meeting of Southern African diamond-producing states in Kimberley, Northern Cape in May 2000.
+This led to a meeting of diamond-producing and trading states from around the world in Kimberley, Northern Cape in May 2000.
 A culminating ministerial meeting followed during September in Pretoria, from which the KPCS originated.

 In December 2000, the United Nations General Assembly adopted Resolution A/RES/55/56, supporting the creation of an international certification scheme for rough diamonds, and this was followed by support from the United Nations Security Council in its Resolution 1459 passed in January 2003.
 Every year since, the General Assembly has renewed its support for the KP – most recently in March 2018.